Table of contents

 The goal is not just to find data for a test.
 It’s to make the business context behind the test executable.

-How K2view empowers QA in the AI era
+How K2view empowers QA for AI-assisted development

 That context can include masked production data, synthetic data, generated data, tokenized data, and source-connected data – composed around an individual business entity (e.g., customer, loan, or order) and provisioned to the right target environments – while preserving relationships, lifecycle states, policies, permissions, and privacy controls.